 To tag your subnets, perform the following steps:

-Change to the directory with your GKE on AWS configuration.
+Change to the directory with your Anthos clusters on AWS configuration.
 You created this directory when Installing the management service.

 Export your cluster ID as the environment variable

 Export your AWS VPC ID as the environment variable

 Get your private subnet IDs with the

 aws ec2 describe-subnets \ --filters "Name=vpc-id,Values=$VPC_ID" "Name=tag:Name,Values=*private*" \ --query "Subnets[*].SubnetId" \ --output text

 Tag your subnets with your cluster ID.
 Run the following command for each of your subnets.